glitter-glue-drinker/glitter-glue-drinker/README.md

 if any of us do anything to bug you, please please please just tell us instead of getting all upset and angry at someone who probably didnt mean it

-none of us mind if source of any of our fictives interact (minus taph, forsaken DNI if taphs fronting) ! just please be wary if they have a sepcific dni, ie "dni slingshot" or "four dniuf"
+none of us mind if source of any of our fictives interact (minus a few, if "FANDOM DNI" is there its a good chance they dont want source to interact either) ! just please be wary if they have a sepcific dni, ie "dni slingshot" or "four dniuf"

 please check other repositories ^_^ theres a lot of info there!!